wmcdonald404/wmcdonald404.github.io/_recipes/2024-10-20-thai-green-curry-nigel-slaters.md

 ---

 ## Overview
-There are a ton of different green curry recipes, this is one of the first I made and while it might not be the ultimate in authenticity, it's a strong start.
+There are a ton of different green curry recipes.
+Nigel Slater's is one of the first I made and while it might not be the ultimate in authenticity, it's a strong start.

 ## Ingredients